 As the Archbishop leading the largest Catholic diocese in the nation, and the most concentrated Latino population, Archbishop Gomez’ visit marks an important milestone in Transformative Latino Leadership Lecture Series.
-Luis Fraga closed the event with, “In the end, Archbishop Gomez's writing empowers us to put the Gospel into practice.
+ILS Director Fraga closed his visit with, “In the end, Archbishop Gomez's writing empowers us to put the Gospel into practice.
 All we need is the courage to do so.”
-The conversation with the archbishop, was followed by photos with those who attended and book signing.
-A limited amount of autographed books are available for purchase at the Hammes Bookstore.

 Prior to his appointment as Archbishop, Jose H. Gomez served as archbishop of San Antonio, Texas (2005-2010) and Auxilary Bishop of Denver (2001-2005).
 His writings have been published in the Vatican newspaper, L’Osservatore Romano, The Wall Street Journal, CNN.com, Huffington Post, Vital Speeches of the Day, Notre Dame Journal of Law, Ethics & Public Policy, La Opinion, First Things, The New York Post, National Catholic Register.
 For more information on the mission of Archbishop Gomez, visit archbishopgomez.org.